Policy and Basic Concept

 In January 2015, ITOCHU Corporation formed a strategic business and capital tie-up with Charoen Pokphand Group Company Limited (CPG) and CITIC Limited (CITIC), which are some of the leading conglomerates in Asia and China, respectively.
 Thereafter, in January 2016, the three-company group signed a memorandum to strengthen talent synergies as the foundation for producing medium- to long-term business synergies and raising enterprise value.
 According to the memorandum, the goal for the future is to build a robust network of talent between the three companies and construct a foundation that will support their strategic partnership.
 This will be accomplished by dispatching and exchanging talent between the three companies from the short-term to the long-term, dispatching trainees to join training programs at other companies, and conducting new joint training.

-In May 2016, the three companies held their first joint training in Tokyo.
-Then, in FYE 2018, the event was relocated to Beijing, where CITIC has its main offices, to put on the second joint training.
+In FYE 2016, the three companies held their first joint training in Tokyo.
+We held this combined training seminar for the second time in Beijing, where CITIC is based, in FYE 2018 and for the third time in Thailand (Khao Yai and Bangkok), where CPG is based, in FYE 2019.
 Selected section manager-class ITOCHU Headquarters employees and their counterparts from CPG and CITIC worked to build a robust network of talent between partners by gaining a solid mutual understanding of each other's managerial policy, values, history and main businesses, as well as by engaging in thorough discussions so as to produce business synergies.
-The FYE 2019 event is scheduled to be held in Bangkok, where CPG has its main offices.
+We plan to hold this combined training seminar for the fourth time in Tokyo in FYE 2020.

 The three firms are also steadily accepting trainees into their existing programs through short- to -long-term talent dispatch and exchange arrangements.

 In addition, the strategic business and capital tie-up was accompanied by the FYE 2016 startup of a project to develop 1,000 Chinese-speaking employees, who account for one-third of all career-track employees.
 The project has made progress in laying a solid linguistic foundation.
 By the end of FYE 2018, we reached our goal of 1,000 people.
-On April 13, 2018, the "ITOCHU Assembly of 1,000 Chinese Speakers" convened in three locations: Tokyo, Osaka and Shanghai.
-On that day, Chinese-speaking employees gathered at the venues to celebrate their achievement via a simultaneous video feed between the three sites.
-The event was also an opportunity to further push for business expansion in China and elsewhere in Asia.
+We will continue to build the foundations to further promote the expansion of business in China and the rest of Asia in the future.